Dhanvine321/AI-Flower-Classifier/README.md

 # Flower Classifier

-The Flower Classifier is a machine learning model designed to classify pictures of flowers into five main classes: daisy, dandelion, roses, sunflowers, and tulips.
+The Flower Classifier is a AI Web App(simplified and design not completed) designed to classify pictures of flowers into five main classes: daisy, dandelion, roses, sunflowers, and tulips.
 This README file provides an overview of the model, its usage, and important information for developers and users.
-In this, I tried experimenting with the swish activation function and playing around with the model's hyperparameters.
+In this, I tried experimenting with the swish activation function and playing around with the model's hyperparameters before experimenting with Transfer Learning.

 ## Model Overview